 - 3Make sure you’re strapped in

 Always wear your seatbelt, no matter how short the drive.
-Heather Geronemus, the national chairwoman of Mothers Against Drunk Driving (MADD), says, "The best defense against drunk drivers is to always wear your seatbelt and make sure children are properly restrained.”
+Heather Geronemus, former national chair of Mothers Against Drunk Driving (MADD), says, “The best defense against drunk drivers is to always wear your seatbelt and make sure children are properly restrained.”

 - 4Drive without distractions

-Whether you're sober or not, stay off the phone and keep your eyes on the road, especially at night.
-Distracted driving is nearly as dangerous as drunk driving.
-You can't always avoid an impaired driver careening toward your car, but staying alert gives you the best chance of reacting in time.
+Whether you’re sober or not, stay off the phone and keep your eyes on the road, especially at night.
+Distracted driving is a leading cause of fatal crashes, according to NHTSA.
+You can’t always tell when an impaired driver is nearby, so staying alert gives you more time to react.

 Consequences of Getting a DUI